 - Change time clocks at the end of the month when the hour changes.

-- The last day for spreading slurry is 15 October.
-Try to ensure tanks are empty for the forthcoming housed period.
+- The last day for spreading slurry is 15th October.
+Try to ensure tanks are empty well before that date.

 BEEF AND SHEEP

 Housing can be a stressful experience for cattle, particularly young stock.
 Increased stress, coupled with the housed environment, can provide an ideal environment for pathogens to live and proliferate.
 Good animal health is dependent on the provision of housing with adequate ventilation which allows the replacement of warm, stale air containing pathogens with fresh, cooler air.
 As a rule of thumb, calves and adult cattle require 0.04 square metres and 0.1 square metres of outlet respectively per head and at least double this area as inlet.
 Use smoke pellets to determine if a shed has sufficient ventilation.
 Do the test when cattle are in the shed as it is the cattle that create the ‘stack effect’.
 Smoke pellets can be purchased from hardware and plumbing stores.

 Parasite control in cattle